Michael Chernus: Life and career

 Chernus was born in Rocky River, Ohio.
 He is a graduate of the Juilliard School's Drama Division.
 An accomplished stage actor, Chernus won a 2011 Obie Award and received a Lucille Lortel Award nomination for his performance in Lisa Kron's In the Wake at The Public Theater in New York City.
 On stage, he co-starred with David Hyde Pierce in the Manhattan Theater Club production of Close Up Space at New York City Center.
 Other New York credits include such theaters as Playwrights Horizons, the Roundabout Theatre Company, Primary Stages, New York Theatre Workshop, Atlantic Theater Company, and many productions at the Rattlestick Playwrights Theater, where he played the lead role of KJ in Annie Baker's play The Aliens, which Charles Isherwood of The New York Times named the best play of 2010.

 He appeared in Second Stage Theatre's 2014 production of Lips Together, Teeth Apart, co-starring America Ferrera.
 Chernus has acted in films such as Men in Black 3, Captain Phillips, The Bourne Legacy, and Jack and Diane.
 His most notable role to date is Cal Chapman, protagonist Piper Chapman's brother, in the Netflix original comedy-drama series Orange Is the New Black.
-Chernus starred as Tom in the Peabody Award winning miniseries Dead Ringers, which premiered on Amazon Prime Video in 2023.
+Chernus starred as Tom in the Peabody Award-winning miniseries Dead Ringers, which premiered on Amazon Prime Video in 2023.

 He was cast as John Wayne Gacy in the Peacock series Devil in Disguise: John Wayne Gacy.
-The series debuted in the Fall of 2025.
-He is currently dating actress Marin Ireland, who appears in the new series The Devil in Disguise.
-Chernus plays the role of notorious serial killer John Wayne Gacy.
+The series debuted in October 2025.